Micheal Jordan may have character flaws, but self-doubt isn’t one of them.

 I am reminded of the career of Mike Tyson.
 At the start of his career he was thought to be unstoppable.
-At the pre-fight stare-down, even my teenaged self could see his opponents had already lost the fight: they felt no hope of victory, and seemed to be most focussed on survival at best (and most were knocked out within one round).
+At the pre-fight stare-down, even my teenaged self could see his opponents had already lost the fight: they felt no hope of victory, and seemed to be most focussed on survival at best.

 Until he fought Buster Douglas, a 42 – 1 underdog.
-Douglas was a talented boxer and trained hard for the fight, but what separated him from Tyson’s earlier opponents was that he hadn’t come “to lay down” (his mother had died 23 days before the event, and the story goes that he had dedicated his performance to her).
+Douglas was a talented boxer and trained hard for the fight, but what separated him from Tyson’s earlier opponents was that his goal wasn’t survival, his goal was to be The Champ (his mother had died 23 days before the event, and the story goes that he had dedicated his performance to her).
 From the start, it was obvious his intention was to win, and when combining his intention with talent and hard work, he achieved the unimaginable!

-One “error of perception” I’ve noticed that undermines peoples ability to think positively about their competence and ability to succeed at any task is the feeling that they are being dishonest with themselves if they don’t focus on their shortcomings.
-That if you have unsuccessfully tried to change your eating habits in the past, to think of yourself as a person who can change their diet is a lie because the evidence you have does not support this belief.
+One “error of perception” I’ve noticed that undermines peoples ability to think positively about their ability to succeed at any task is the feeling that they are being dishonest with themselves if they don’t focus on their shortcomings.
+That if they have unsuccessfully tried to change their eating habits in the past, to think of themselves as a person who can change their diet is a lie because the existing evidence does not support this belief.